dao-xyz/peerbit-examples/README.md

 TBD

-## Development guide
+## How to setup a local relay node

-Launch a node for development purposes
+Launch an IPFS node for development purposes

 Create an init file so that the IPFS node supports Websocket and PubSub
 ```sh